eesaeedkarimi/Filtering-Service/README.md

 # Filtering-Service
 An http server for filtering and storing input data

-Run the following command to start server.
+Run the following command to start servece:
 ```py
 python server.py
 ```